 The Tattoo Therapist

 For The Tattoo Therapist, tattooing is a kind of therapeutic conversation between artist and customer.
-He’s such a purist, he asked for his photographs not to be shown here.
+They’s such a purist, they asked for their photographs not to be shown here.

 That’s for guests only who enter into the conversation.
 One that’s maybe not even verbalized.
 “Silence can be just as rewarding,” the tattooist begins about the process that can: “reinvigorate your emotions, help heal the soul, or just fill you with the simple joy that comes with being inked.”

 That kind of spiritual warmth fills The Tattoo Therapist journey, or destiny.
-“When you have a desire for something, the whole universe conspires to help you achieve it,” he smiles.
+“When you have a desire for something, the whole universe conspires to help you achieve it,” they smile.

 Do you have any tattoos you’d like to tell us about?